 Our wonderful volunteers are the heart and soul of the Fundación Aladina.
 Fifteen years ago, our president, Paco Arango, used to be one of those volunteers.
-Now, we have a fantastic group of more than 50 selfless individuals that choose to spend their afternoons with children and teens suffering from cancer.
+Now, we have a fantastic group of more than 50 selfless individuals who choose to spend their afternoons with children and teens suffering from cancer.

 The kids and teens anxiously wait for the opportunity to escape the harsh reality of the hospital.
-In the afternoon, they know that once the doctors and nurses leave, that is when the Aladina volunteers arrive and the fun begins!
-Through games, workshops, and training sessions the volunteers create meaningful and deep-rooted relationships with the patients and their families as they go through this difficult time.
+In the afternoon, they know that once the doctors and nurses leave, the Aladina volunteers arrive and the fun begins!
+Through games, workshops, and training sessions our volunteers create meaningful and deep-rooted relationships with the patients and their families as they go through this difficult time.

 Aladina’s volunteers play a vital role in the recovery process, as their daily companionship becomes a significant source of support to patients and their families.
 Our activities aim to strengthen the patients’ will to get better, help them feel less afraid, express their emotions, and, above all, allow them to keep smiling through the hard times.
-After all, laughter is indeed the best medicine.
+After all, laughter is the best medicine.

 All of our volunteer work is coordinated by an outstanding group of professionals, including Aladina’s director of hospital programs, our coordinator, and the foundation’s psycho-oncologists.
-Our volunteers don’t think of what they do as an unpleasant task; instead, they go back home feeling uplifted from the kids’ smiles.
+Our volunteers don’t think of what they do as a chore; instead, they go home feeling uplifted from the kids’ smiles.

 Our team of volunteers keeps growing!
 We have volunteer programs at Hospital Niño Jesús, Gregorio Marañón, 12 de Octubre and Quirón.

 Care for children and teenagers

 Sometimes children and teenagers with cancer feel scared, confused, sad, and out of control.
 Using therapeutic recreational techniques, the volunteers help the young patients understand the disease so they can better cope with surgery, hospitalization, and treatments.
-We want to try to make their stay in hospital as pleasant as possible.
+We want to make their time in the hospital as pleasant as possible.